 My partners at Get Away Today have the very best ticket prices around!
 I have been using them for 15 years and love them.
 I won’t buy my tickets anywhere else.
 They have incredible customer service and they even have layaway plans!
 They care about your vacation and are the best place to buy discount Disneyland tickets.
 You can read about how amazing they are and all the things they offer here.
 They also have great deals on hotels!

-They can give you a free quote on a package with hotel and park tickets.
-You can fill out a quote request here or just give them a call at 1-855-GET-AWAY and tell them Melissa with Mix In Some Magic Sent you for the very best deals.
-If you book one of their vacation packages you can use my code MIX10 you can save an additional $10.
+You can check prices online or just give them a call at 1-855-GET-AWAY and tell them Melissa with Mix In Some Magic Sent you for the very best deals.
 The staff at Get Away Today are Walt DisneyWorld experts and really know their stuff!
 I know you’re going to love working with them.

 4. Make A Park Reservation

 The next step in my DisneyWorld Planning guide is to make a park reservation.
 Tickets AND theme park reservations are required to visit the Disney parks.
 Now that you’ve got your tickets, you can make your park reservations on the my Disney experience app.
 After you’ve purchased your tickets from Get Away Today, you can log into the DisneyWorld website and make a reservation for each park you’d like to visit on your trip.
 DisneyWorld has 4 theme parks(Magic Kingdom, Hollywood Studios, Animal Kingdom and Epcot) and a shopping/dining district(Disney Springs).